Planning the Perfect Conservatory

 Before going ahead with the installation you will need to check whether your new conservatory requires planning permission.
-Generally speaking, a standard conservatory does not need planning permission as long as it is not wider than the original width of the house, is no bigger than half the size of the existing property, does not have any balconies, verandas or raised platforms, is a single storey structure, and does not have a roof that is higher than the roof of the house.
+Generally speaking, a standard conservatory does not need planning permission as long as it is not wider can you buy antibiotics england than the original width of the house, is no bigger than half the size of the existing property, does not have any balconies, verandas or raised platforms, is a single storey structure, and does not have a roof that is higher than the roof of the house.
 However, some areas or property types (such as National Parks, or terraced houses) have to comply with additional regulations.
 Failure to comply with these regulations could result in a fine of £5,000 and could even lead to your conservatory being pulled down – so it’s always worth doing your homework before any work begins.

 Undertaking the Work